Engineering Management- Bachelor of Science in Engineering

 Divisional Policy

-DOUBLE MAJORS: Students with two majors in the College of Engineering and Computing must take a minimum of 15 credit hours of unique, additional courses in the second major beyond the requirements of the first major.
+MULTIPLE MAJORS: Students with two or more majors in the College of Engineering and Computing must take a minimum of 15 unique, additional credit hours in each major.

 Program Requirements